sonata-nfv/son-cli/src/son/validate/api/README.md

         Requires integrity validation.
         * `topology`: True | False (default: False) Requires topology validation.
+    * Returns dictionary of validation results as described further in `/report/result/` including the `resource_id` associated with the validation
 * `/report` [GET]: provides a dictionary of available validated objects
     * Returns dictionary in the format:
         ```yaml